briansimiyuj/doctor-appointment-app/README.md

      c.
 Create a button and a function to handle the sign in button click
      d.
 Create a span to switch to the Sign Up component when the user does not have an account

+  7. Create a section for the Google aunthentication button for both the Sign In and Sign Up components

 ### My Appointments Page